hanami/guides/content/v2.0/actions/control-flow.md

 <p class="warning">
 Don't use callbacks for model domain logic operations like sending emails.
-This is an antipattern that causes a lot of problems for code maintenance, testability and accidental side effects.
+This is an antipattern that causes a lot of problems with code maintenance, testability, and accidental side effects.
 </p>

 ## Halt

 Using exceptions for control flow is expensive for the Ruby VM.
-There is a lightweight alternative that our language supports: **signals** (see `throw` and `catch`).
+Our language supports a lightweight alternative: **signals** (see `throw` and `catch`).

 Hanami takes advantage of this mechanism to provide **faster control flow** in our actions via `#halt`.